{{ result.summaryTitle }}

 Shared secret

-The secret value configured on both the NAS and the RADIUS server for that client relationship.
+The secret value configured on both the NAS and the RADIUS server for a client relationship.

 Message-Authenticator